duchess01/TSH-fyp/backend/README.md

 ## Running the server

-To start the server, run either
+To start the server, from the backend folder, run either

 ```
 node index.js